laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 - Leveraging terraform's [workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) and deploying each environment to separate AWS accounts
 - Leveraging terraform's workspaces and deploying each environment to the same AWS account
 - Modularizing the configuration and deploying each environment to separate AWS accounts
 - Modularizing the configuration and deploying each environment to the same AWS account

-I had to make an evaluation between using workspaces or using modules to represent a deployed instance of technoblather, and between deploying both environments to one account or separating the environments between accounts.
+I had to make an evaluation between using workspaces or using modules to manage multiple instances of the same terraform declarations deployed in a stack, and between deploying both environments to one account or separating the environments between accounts.

 ## Workspaces or modules?

-While evaluating whether to use workspaces or modules, some key points of comparisons emerged:
+While evaluating whether to use workspaces or modules, key points of comparisons emerged:

-* the configurability and composability of the solution
+- The configurability and composability of the solution
-* security
+- Security
-* the developer experience
+- The developer experience
-* the amount of work involved in performing the migration.
+- The amount of work involved in performing the migration

 ### Configuration and composability

-Workspaces would allow me to only configure one backend for my terraform stacks while still being able to have multiple running instances.
+Workspaces would allow me to only configure one backend for the terraform stacks while still being able to have multiple deployed instances.
 So, in effect, the remote state would be stored in a single file, containing the current state of production and staging.
-Configuration between environments would have to be done with a ternary, e.g.:
+Configuration between environments in the declarations would have to be done with a ternary, e.g.:

 ```terraform
 some_field = terraform.workspace == "production" ? some_value : some_other_value
 ```

-This isn't _awful_ but could get messy if we have to have lots of configuration changes between environments.
+This isn't _awful_ but could get messy if many configuration changes were required between environments.

-Modules would allow me to compose technoblather into one or more discrete units of infrastructure.
+Modules would allow technoblather to be composed into one or more discrete units of infrastructure.
 I could create a technoblather module, composed of `technoblather/networking`, `technoblather/monitoring`, and so on.
-On a per environment basis, this would let me compose functional differences.
+On a per environment basis, this would allow configuring differences (like mixing and matching lego-blocks).

-Moreover, since modules allow for inputs and produce output (similar to creating classes), I could tweak the configuration for common components between environments.
+Moreover, since modules allow for inputs and produce output (similar to classes in object-oriented programming - dependency injection and public getters), modifying the configuration for common components between environments is possible.
-For example, if technoblather included EC2 instances, one environment could run a `t1.micro` whereas another could run a `t2.large`.
+For example, if technoblather included EC2 instances, staging could run a `t1.micro` whereas production could run a `t2.large`.

 ### Security